 The U.S. auto industry remains stuck in a CAFE pit stop that has lasted for more than two decades.
 The meager upward adjustment in CAFE standards recently mandated by NHTSA proved once again that the industry’s arguments—proven wrong on all counts over and over again—still carry tremendous clout.
 Loopholes for light trucks and SUVs that have steadily eroded or undermined the baseline for CAFE standards remain largely in place.
 In the short term (and perhaps even longer), prospects for fuel economy improvements remain dismal without a government-imposed standard that commits automakers to upping the pace at which existing technologies capable of substantially boosting fuel economy are implemented.

 The irony of Detroit’s anti-CAFE campaign is that automakers do recognize the value of higher fuel economy.
 They continue to pledge that they will raise these standards voluntarily (while delegating CAFE bashing to their hired guns at trade associations), but history does not bear them out on this point.
-Improvements in fuel economy have only arrived when Americans lay down challenges via their government and elected officials.
+Improvements in fuel economy have only arrived when the public lay down challenges via their government and elected officials.

 Josephine Cooper is president of the Alliance of Automobile Manufacturers, an auto industry trade group that represents the Big Three and major foreign automakers (with the notable exception of Honda).
 She did not equivocate when addressing the modest CAFE hikes being considered by NHTSA in 2002 and 2003: “This proposal threatens jobs, the economy and family vehicles such as SUVs and minivans, and it represents a ban on light trucks.”
 (1)